-To prepare for an upgrade, new binaries must be placed in the /p4/sdp/helix_binaries directory.
-Binaries in this directory are not referenced by live running servers, and so it is safe to upprade files in this directory to stage for a future upgrade at any time.
-The SDP PATH does not include this directory.
+To prepare for an upgrade, new binaries must be update in the /p4/sdp/helix_binaries directory.
+This is generally done using the get_helix_binaries.sh script in that directory.
+Binaries in this directory are not referenced by live running servers, and so it is safe to upgrade files in this directory to stage for a future upgrade at any time.
+Also, the SDP standard PATH does not include this directory, as verified by the verify_sdp.sh script.